 Pupil behaviour will be discussed with the pupil with a view to one of three outcomes.

 A. Reflection time with SLT (using restorative conversation)

 Pupil thinks of strategies to repair situation and reports back to a member of SLT at the end of the day.
-Pupil returns to class to aim to get back to gold.

 B. Phone call or letter home